What are Habitat houses like?

 Habitat houses around the world

 From the tropical islands of the Philippines to the mountains of Chile, Habitat builds houses designed for the local setting.
-International affiliates build with locally-available materials, reducing costs and making it easier for homeowners to maintain the houses.
+International affiliates build with locally available materials, reducing costs and making it easier for homeowners to maintain the houses.
 For example, houses in many African countries are constructed with fired clay bricks and tile roofs made of cement or fired clay.
 Houses in Latin America often are built with concrete block or adobe walls and metal roofs.
 Houses in the Pacific are often built with wood frames and are constructed on stilts.

 People of different countries use their houses in different ways.
 Habitat’s house designs reflect these cultural considerations.
-Meals are cooked outdoors in many African countries; there Habitat plans call for a kitchen area outside the house.
+Meals are cooked outdoors in many African countries; there Habitat plans call for a kitchen area outside of the house.
 In the Philippines, laundry and other chores traditionally are done on a small outdoor utility porch, so Filipino Habitat house designs reflect this custom.

 Habitat for Humanity and the environment

 Habitat is committed to resource- and energy-efficient building practices.
 Habitat’s Construction Technologies department provides our affiliates with construction techniques that conserve natural resources and reduce long-term costs for Habitat homeowners.
 For more information, please see our Construction Technologies section.

 Find one of our location offices near you to learn more about Habitat house construction in your area.